JaykeMeijer/jayke-blog/jayke-blog/content/posts/physical-virtual-art-2/index.md

 cut the nice 45 degree bevels that passe-partouts have, and started cutting.
 I can proudly say I only needed 4 attempts to get this both fitting perfect ánd looking nice without jagged edges.
 I'm counting that as a win.

 Lastly, I wanted something to make the buttons looks special.
-Something that contrasts the white of the frame and that is the cherry on top to make the build look and feel professional.
+Something that contrasts with the white of the frame and that is the cherry on top to make the build look and feel professional.
 What would be really cool, is to use metal for this.
 Unfortunately, metal working is not (yet?) part of my skillset.

 3D printing is, however!
 And as luck would have it, a few years ago I ordered a role of copper-infused filament.
 Having decided on this approach, I started printing a few pieces, and experimenting with how to sand and polish it to make it